Poonam-2704/Sign2Speech-Recognition/README.md

 Once the gesture is recognized, it is converted to speech.
 Below is an example of the speech output for the letter "A":

 ![Screenshot 2025-02-03 210534](https://github.com/user-attachments/assets/b90d4519-1095-44d3-8410-ed3e95d16726)

-License
-This project is licensed under the MIT License.
-For more details, please check out the LICENSE file.

 Acknowledgements
 A big thanks to the tools and libraries that made this project possible: